14 music videos that are so bad they’re brilliant

 Anyone can make a bad music video.
 There are thousands out there that are poorly shot, fail to make much sense or even worse, they’re dull and forgettable.
 But to make a video that’s so bad that it comes around to the other side and ends up being sort of amazing?
 That takes a special kind of genius.

-We’re still not sure, frankly, but here are another 14 videos that we reckon are so bad they’re brilliant…
+Here, then, are 14 videos that we reckon are so bad they’re brilliant…

 Judas Priest – Breaking The Law